 Object Description

+IP Configurations Domain Name Configure the Switch Domain Name

-• IP Configurations Mode Configure whether the IP stack should act as a Host or a Router.
+Mode Configure whether the IP stack should act as a Host or a Router.
 In Host

 mode, IP traffic between interfaces will not be routed.
-In Router mode
+In Router mode traffic

-traffic is routed between all interfaces.
+is routed between all interfaces.

 DNS Server This setting controls the DNS name resolution done by the switch.

-There are four servers available for configuration, and the index of the

-server presents the preference (less index has higher priority) in doing

-DNS name resolution.

-System selects the active DNS server from configuration in turn, if the

-preferred server does not respond in five attempts.
+The

-The following modes are supported:
+following modes are supported:

 ■ No DNS server

-No DNS server will be used.
+No DNS server will be used

-■ Configured IPv4
+■ Configure IPv4 or IPv6

-Explicitly provide the valid IPv4 unicast address of the
+Explicitly specify the name of local domain.

-DNS Server in dotted decimal notation.

-Make sure the configured DNS server could be

-reachable (e.g. via PING) for activating DNS service.

-■ Configured IPv6

-Explicitly provide the valid IPv6 unicast (except link

-local) address of the DNS Server.

-Make sure the configured DNS server could be
+Make sure the configured domain name meets your organization's

-reachable (e.g. via PING6) for activating DNS service.

-■ From any DHCPv4 interfaces

-The first DNS server offered from a DHCPv4 lease to

-a DHCPv4-enabled interface will be used.

-■ From this DHCPv4 interface

-Specify from which DHCPv4-enabled interface a

-provided DNS server should be preferred.
+given domain.

 ■ From any DHCPv6 interfaces

-The first DNS server offered from a DHCPv6 lease to a
+The first domain name offered from a DHCPv6 lease to a

 DHCPv6-enabled interface will be used.

 ■ From this DHCPv6 interface

-Specify from which DHCPv6-enabled interface a provided DNS
+Specify from which DHCPv6-enabled interface a provided domain

-server should be preferred
+name should be preferred.

 DNS Proxy When DNS proxy is enabled, system will relay DNS requests to the

-currently configured DNS server, and reply as a DNS resolver to the
+currently configured DNS server, and reply as a DNS resolver to the client

-client devices on the network.
+devices on the network.

 IP Interface Delete Select this option to delete an existing IP interface.
 VLAN The VLAN associated with the IP interface.
 Only ports in this VLAN will be able to access the IP interface.
 This field is only available for input when creating a new interface.
-DHCPv4 Enabled Enable the DHCPv4 client by checking this box.
-If this option is enabled, the system will configure the IPv4 address and mask of the interface using the DHCPv4 protocol.
-The DHCPv4 client will announce the configured System Name as hostname to provide DNS lookup.
-Fallback The number of seconds for trying to obtain a DHCP lease.
-After this period expires, a configured IPv4 address will be used as IPv4 interface address.
-A value of zero disables the fallback mechanism, such that DHCP will keep retrying until a valid lease is obtained.
-Legal values are 0 to 4294967295 seconds.
+IPv4 Enabled Enable the DHCP client by checking this box.
+DHCP Fallback The number of seconds for trying to obtain a DHCP lease.
 Current For DHCP interfaces with an active lease, this column shows the current Lease interface address, as provided by the DHCP server.
-IPv4 Address The IPv4 address of the interface in dotted decimal notation.
-If DHCP is enabled, this field configures the fallback address.
-The field may be left blank if IPv4 operation on the interface is not desired - or no DHCP fallback address is desired.
-Mask Length The IPv4 network mask, in number of bits (prefix length).
-Valid values are between 0 and 30 bits for an IPv4 address.
-If DHCP is enabled, this field configures the fallback address network mask.
-The field may be left blank if IPv4 operation on the interface is not desired - or no DHCP fallback address is desired.
+IPv4 Address Provide the IP address of this Managed Switch in dotted decimal notation.
+Mask The IPv4 network mask, in number of bits (prefix length).
+Valid values are Length between 0 and 30 bits for an IPv4 address.
 DHCPv6 Enable Enable the DHCPv6 client by checking this box.
-If this option is enabled, the system will configure the IPv6 address of the interface using the DHCPv6 protocol.
-Rapid Enable the DHCPv6 Rapid-Commit option by checking this box.
+If this option is enabled, the system will configure the IPv6 address of the interface using the DHCPv6 protocol Rapid Enable the DHCPv6 Rapid-Commit option by checking this box.
 If this Commit option is enabled, the DHCPv6 client terminates the waiting process as soon as a Reply message with a Rapid Commit option is received.
 This option is only manageable when DHCPv6 client is enabled.
-Current For DHCPv6 interface with an active lease, this column shows the Lease interface address provided by the DHCPv6 server.
-IPv6 Address The IPv6 address of the interface.
+Current For DHCPv6 interface with an active lease, this column shows the interface Lease address provided by the DHCPv6 server IPv6 Address Provide the IP address of this Managed Switch.
 An IPv6 address is in 128-bit records represented as eight fields of up to four hexadecimal digits with a colon separating each field (:).
-For example, fe80::215:c5ff:fe03:4dc7.
-The symbol :: is a special syntax that can be used as a shorthand way of representing multiple 16-bit groups of contiguous zeros; but it can appear only once.
-System accepts the valid IPv6 unicast address only, except

-IPv4-Compatible address and IPv4-Mapped address.
-The field may be left blank if IPv6 operation on the interface is not desired.
-Mask Length The IPv6 network mask, in number of bits (prefix length).
-Valid values are between 1 and 128 bits for an IPv6 address.
-The field may be left blank if IPv6 operation on the interface is not desired.
-IP Routes Delete Select this option to delete an existing IP route.
+Mask The IPv6 network mask, in number of bits (prefix length).
+Valid values are Length between 1 and 128 bits for an IPv6 address. • IP Routes Delete Select this option to delete an existing IP route.
 Network The destination IP network or host address of this route.
 Valid format is dotted decimal notation or a valid IPv6 notation.
-A default route can use Mask Length the value 0.0.0.0 or IPv6 :: notation.
-The destination IP network or host mask, in number of bits (prefix length).
-It defines how much of a network address that must match, in order to qualify for this route.
-Valid values are between 0 and 32 bits respectively 128 for IPv6 routes.
-Only a default route will have a mask length of 0 (as it will match anything).
+A default route can use the value 0.0.0.0 or IPv6 :: notation.
+Mask Length The destination IP network or host mask, in number of bits (prefix length).
 Gateway The IP address of the IP gateway.
 Valid format is dotted decimal notation or a valid IPv6 notation.
 Gateway and Network must be of the same type.
 Next Hop VLAN The VLAN ID (VID) of the specific IPv6 interface associated with the gateway.
-The given VID ranges from 1 to 4095 and will be effective only when the corresponding IPv6 interface is valid.
-If the IPv6 gateway address is link-local, it must specify the next hop.